Singapore actor Aloysius Pang injured in military exercise

-Singapore's defense ministry says actor Aloysius Pang has been seriously injured during a military training exercise in New Zealand.
+Singaporean actor Aloysius Pang was seriously injured during a military training exercise in New Zealand, according to Singapore's defense ministry.

-The ministry said the 28-year-old actor was injured on Saturday while he was repairing a Singapore Self-Propelled Howitzer, a motorized piece of artillery that looks similar to a small tank.
+The 28-year-old actor was injured Saturday while he was repairing a Singapore Self-Propelled Howitzer, a motorized piece of artillery that looks similar to a small tank.

-The ministry said the actor, also known as Pang Wei Chong, was participating in Exercise Thunder Warrior at the Waiouru training area on New Zealand's North Island.
+The ministry said in a statement the actor, also known as Pang Wei Chong, was participating in Exercise Thunder Warrior at the Waiouru training area on New Zealand's North Island.

-The actor was evacuated by helicopter to Waikato Hospital in Hamilton where he underwent surgery.
+Pang underwent several hours of surgery at Waikato Hospital in Hamilton and was being monitored afterward, the ministry said.

 Digital Access For Only $0.99